Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Approach

 \subsection{Large Language Models}

 We choose the most popular state-of-the-art pre-trained Large Language Models (LLMs) for our evaluation.
-We choose OpenAI models: GPT-4 (\texttt{gpt-4}) and GPT-3.5 (\texttt{gpt-3.5-turbo}).
-GPT-3.5 allows up to 4096 input tokens while GPT-4 (which is presumably is much larger) allows up to 8192 tokens in the input prompt.
-Since these models are closed-source, we also evaluate CodeLlama models~\cite{roziere2023code}, which were recently open-sourced by Meta.
-We select two versions of these models: CodeLlama-7B and CodeLlama-13B, containing 7 billion and 13 billion parameters, respectively.
-We use the Hugging Face APIs~\cite{huggingface} to access CodeLlama models.
-We use the ``Instruct'' version of CodeLlama models---these models are fine-tuned to follow user instructions and hence can better adapt to specific reasoning tasks.
-Table~\ref{tab:llmdetails} presents more details for each LLM.
+We choose three closed-source models (GPT-4, GPT-3.5 and \gemini) and thirteen open-source models from the Codellama-x, Llama-3.1-x, Mistral-Codestral-x, DeepSeekCoder-x, Qwen2.5-x and Qwen2.5-Coder-x series.
+We use the ``Instruct'' variants of the models wherever applicable since they are fine-tuned to follow user instructions and hence can better adapt to specific reasoning tasks.
+We access the GPT-x models and \gemini using the OpenAI and Google Gemini APIs respectively and use the Hugging Face APIs~\cite{huggingface} to access the open-source models.
+Table~\ref{tab:llmdetails} presents more details about the models.